Plot: Who are Iku and Yori’s real parents? Is it possible that they’re still twins?

 I will say this is a bit of….nice….development?
 Because she’s actually the one suggesting it this time.
 I’m feeling less squicky.
 Who knew that Yori being away from Iku for a bulk of the manga would make it more tolerable?

 Meanwhile, Tomoka, not done with Yori yet, calls up Iku and drops the bomb.
 She’s pregnant!

 Dun dun d—no. No. That’s impossible.
 Yori hasn’t slept with Tomoka since they were ‘dating’.
 Why should I care about this?
 Fake pregnancy tricks always seem so stupid because the person never seems to realize that, come nine months from now, they’ll notice there’s no kid.
 You could fake a miscarriage, but then you’re back where you started.
-The only reason I can ever see anyone doing this is they are evil enough to want to screw up someone’s life that badly, even temporarily, just to soak up their suffering.
+The only reason I could ever see anyone doing this is that they’re evil enough to want to screw up someone’s life that badly, even temporarily, just to soak up their suffering.

 The only other way this could work is if Tomoka purposely got herself pregnant by someone else and is accusing Yori of being the father, which is insane, but Tomoka’s gone far down Insane Lane by now.
 However, DNA test…..that’s all I have to say in that regard.

 Even if I sit here going ‘Oh mon Dieu.
 How will Iku react?!’
 I know that everything would revert back to normal once the truth was given, especially since dumbass Iku takes everything Yori says as gospel.

 I wouldn’t care anyway because this manga still gives me no reason to root for them as a couple….or people…..or living creatures.